 A variety of trace elements can be analyzed in environmental samples and biological specimens to determine the levels of exposure.
 These include metals, metalloids, and rare earth elements.
 Some are essential to human health at low (trace or ultratrace) concentrations while others can be toxic if exposed in large amounts.

 Your outdoor air conditioning unit will be exposed to the elements all year long, so it is important to keep it clean.
-The best way to do this is to remove debris from the area around your unit physically.
+The best way to do this is to remove debris from the area around your outdoor unit physically.
 Taking care of this will not only make your AC unit last longer but will save you money on maintenance as well.